 PSYC 110 Research Requirement

-As a student enrolled in Introduction to Psychology (PSYC 110), you must satisfy a research requirement in order to receive a grade in the course.
-The goal of this requirement is to help familiarize you with psychological research.
+As a student enrolled in PSYC 110 (Introduction to Psychology), you must satisfy a research requirement in order to receive a grade in the course.
+This page provides an overview of the requirement, along with links to all important resources

 What is the Research Requirement?

-- Option 1: Participating in two units of Psychology studies (instructions below), OR
+- Option 1: Participate in TWO hours of Psychology studies (see instructions below), OR

 What Impact Does the Requirement Have on Your Grade?